Measurement system analysis

-Common tools and techniques of measurement systems analysis include: calibration studies, fixed effect ANOVA, components of variance, attribute gage study, gage R&R, ANOVA gage R&R, and destructive testing analysis.
+Common tools and techniques of measurement system analysis include: calibration studies, fixed effect ANOVA, components of variance, attribute gage study, gage R&R, ANOVA gage R&R, and destructive testing analysis.

 The tool selected is usually determined by characteristics of the measurement system itself.

 An introduction to MSA can be found in chapter 8 of Doug Montgomery's Quality Control book.